-Neos launches IoT powered home insurance UK-wide
+Neos launches IoT-powered home insurance UK-wide

 On the insurance cover front Poll claims there’s no new responsibilities being placed on customers’ shoulders — despite all the sensor kit that’s installed as part of the package.
 “There’s no responsibility placed on the customer.
 We’re really clear about that,” he tells TechCrunch.
 “Customers do ask this question — oh what if I don’t arm the alarm, does that mean I’m not covered?
 And our answer is simply of course you’re covered.”

 The startup was founded 18 months ago by Poll, an ex-insurance guy, combining with a more technical co-founder.
 The team market tested their proposition last year in and around London, partnering with Hiscox on the insurance product offering for that trial.
-They’re now launching their own branded, own insurance offering nationwide.
+They’re now launching their own branded insurance offering nationwide.

-Neos is actually offering a range of home insurance products, including a combined contents plus buildings insurance offering (or either/or), across three pricing tiers — aiming to support different levels of coverage and different types of customers, such as flat vs house dwellers, for example, or homeowners vs tenants.
+Neos is actually offering a range of home insurance products, including a combined contents plus buildings insurance offering (or either/or) across three pricing tiers — aiming to support different levels of coverage and different types of customers, such as flat versus house dwellers, for example, or homeowners versus tenants.

-While it’s generally aiming to be tech agnostic when it comes to which smart home sensors can be used — supporting a range of third party devices — Neos has developed its own smart water valve, for example, as Poll says it couldn’t find an appropriate existing bit of IoT kit in the market for that.
+While it’s generally aiming to be tech agnostic when it comes to which smart home sensors can be used — supporting a range of third-party devices — Neos has developed its own smart water valve, for example, as Poll says it couldn’t find an appropriate existing bit of IoT kit in the market for that.

 “It uses machine learning to monitor an individual’s water signature within their property over a period of a couple of weeks and then we can identify from that if there’s any leaks — small or large — and most importantly if a leak does arrive the customer or our monitoring sensor can turn the water off remotely,” he notes.

-It’s also built its own hub to control the firmware on the third party devices its platform is integrating with.
-“We want to put ourselves out there to give customers the best solution for the job and move as the market moves,” says Poll on Neos’ overall philosophy towards hardware.
+It’s also built its own hub to control the firmware on the third-party devices its platform is integrating with.
+“We want to put ourselves out there to give customers the best solution for the job and move as the market moves,” says Poll on Neos’ overall philosophy toward hardware.

-Despite all this additional kit to be installed in customers’ homes, Poll bills the insurance products as competitively priced (and positioned) vs more traditional insurance offerings.
-Neos’ prices vary from “approximately £15 to £50 per month”, which it says includes “all the necessary hardware, 24/7 monitoring and assistance plus the comprehensive insurance cover”.
+Despite all this additional kit to be installed in customers’ homes, Poll bills the insurance products as competitively priced (and positioned) versus more traditional insurance offerings.
+Neos’ prices vary from “approximately £15 to £50 per month,” which it says includes “all the necessary hardware, 24/7 monitoring and assistance plus the comprehensive insurance cover.”

-“We’ve got some good early traction and I think the price point that we’ve come in at is attractive, and the value proposition is there,” says Poll, noting that the product will be on price comparison sites “by the end of this month — at the very latest”, as well as being offered through property website Zoopla, which is a distribution partner (and investor) in Neos.
+“We’ve got some good early traction and I think the price point that we’ve come in at is attractive, and the value proposition is there,” says Poll, noting that the product will be on price comparison sites “by the end of this month — at the very latest,” as well as being offered through property website Zoopla, which is a distribution partner (and investor) in Neos.

-He also says the insurance quote process has been radically simplified by Neos drawing on a range of publicly available data so that potential customers don’t have to answer to a large number of questions just to get a quote.
+He also says the insurance quote process has been radically simplified by Neos drawing on a range of publicly available data so that potential customers don’t have to answer a large number of questions just to get a quote.

 “We can actually give customers a full quote from just their postcode and their address,” he says.
 “We use 261 different data sources… One of our partners and early investors is Zoopla.
 They have a lot of data that they provide us.
 We also use data from Landmark and Land Registry — local authority data.